 Forensic scientists and crime scene investigators are usually employed by state or federal police departments, working on many different crimes over a short amount of time, or on one or two large cases over several years.
 There are many opportunities for people who wish to go this route.
 Some, however, decide to use their skills in the private sector, and therefore become private investigators.
 These professionals are usually self-employed.

-Online Certificates in Forensic Science
+Accreditation for Online Forensic Science Degrees

 Regardless of which postsecondary institution you decide is best for you, it's important to choose one that has been accredited.
 Accredited schools undergo a series of in-depth evaluations to demonstrate that their curricula, faculty members, and student resources meet established academic standards.
 In addition to selecting an accredited school or program, it's also wise to look for programs that offer hands-on training and the latest technological equipment.
 Both of these factors will help give students experience that employers are looking for.